The gift of an anatomical donation is an altruistic act that immeasurably benefits our students, our faculty and--ultimately--society at large.

 If you have any questions that this website does not answer, please feel free to contact us directly.

-If you contact our office outside of business hours, an answering service is available and will contact our staff immediately.
+The office is open Monday - Friday from 9am - 4pm.
+If you contact our office outside of business hours to report a death, an answering service is available and will contact our staff immediately.

 The Anatomical Gift Program holds memorial services in honor of those who have donated their bodies to our program.
 To accomodate families who cannot be present the day of the ceremony, we make these services available via Zoom and Youtube.
 For more details about these services, please visit the Memorial Services page.